-Let it Rain.
-The world lost one of it’s finest actors today and the Knicks lost one of their biggest fans.
+The world lost one of it’s finest actors and the Knicks lost one of their biggest fans today.
 Philip Seymour Hoffman — last seen in the Hunger Games sequel — was found dead, at the age of 46, in his apartment from an apparent drug overdose.

-Although I saw many films with Hoffman before 1997, it was in 97 when I saw Paul Thomas Anderson’s Boogie Nights and then months later, Todd Solondz’ Happiness and that’s when I became a Hoffman fan.
+Although I saw many films with Hoffman before 1997, it was in 97 when I saw Paul Thomas Anderson’s Boogie Nights and Todd Solondz’ Happiness, and that’s when I became a huge Hoffman fan.

 For the next decade, he continued to flourish with bigger and more challenging roles.
-And in 2005, he was given an Oscar for his amazing portrayal of writer Truman Capote in the film Capote.
-Hoffman was also nominated three times for supporting roles and probably should have been nominated for a couple of other film, such as The Savages.
+And in 2005, he was given an Oscar for his amazing portrayal of writer Truman Capote in Capote.
+Hoffman was also nominated three times for supporting roles and probably should have been nominated for a couple of other films, such as The Savages.

-The following are my favorite performances (Not Films) by Hoffman and to justify the existence of this post on a site dedicated mainly to basketball, I included (above) the one redeeming scene from the 2004 comedy Along Came Polly with Ben Stiller.
+The following are my favorite performances (Not “Best” performances and not favorite or best films) by Hoffman and to justify the existence of this post on a site dedicated mainly to basketball, I included (above) the one redeeming scene from the 2004 comedy Along Came Polly with Ben Stiller.

 - The Master